teddbot/QAAssignment/README.md

 ```bash
 robot -d results -i Smoke Test_1
 ```
-# Performance Tests using k6
+# Parallel Performance Tests using k6

 k6 has packages for Linux, Mac, and Windows.
 Alternatively, you can use a Docker container or a standalone binary.
 Refer to the link under the Reference tab for installation across different devices